The relationship between art and business – both legal and illegal – has transferred to the digital world.

-NFTs are by far one of the hottest topics at the moment.
-In March 2021 artist Mike Winkelmann, better known as Beeple, sold one of his artworks as NFT at the auction house Christies for 69 million USD.
+In March 2021, artist Mike Winkelmann, better known as Beeple, sold one of his artworks as a Non-Fungible Token (NFT) at auction house Christies for US$69 million.
 The sale made him one of the top three most valuable living artists.
-Less than a year later, the leading NFT marketplace OpenSea kicked off the year with a NFT trading volume of more than 5 Billion USD in January 2022.
-This equals the volume of the whole of 2021.
-Ever since, it’s fair to say that NFTs are out of the niche.
-Is this the future of art?
-Maybe – but what’s for sure is that NFTs are here to stay.
+Less than a year later, the leading NFT marketplace OpenSea kicked off the year with a NFT trading volume of more than $5 billion in January 2022 alone; equalling the total of the whole of 2021.
+It’s safe to say that NFTs have emerged from the niche.
+And if that is the case, then now is the time to bring them in the regulatory fold, and implement KYC measures to protect NFT providers and customers from fraud and other types of financial crime.

 What are Non-Fungible Tokens (NFTs)?

 NFTs or Non-Fungible Tokens are non-interchangeable tokens stored on a blockchain or other form of distributed ledger.
 The tokens can represent any form or data, from a picture or video to a digital asset in a video game.
-Due to their unique non-interchangeable traits, NFTs are often compared to traditional collectibles, like playing cards or artworks – just with the difference of being fully digital.
+Due to their unique non-interchangeable traits, NFTs are often compared to traditional collectibles, like playing cards or pieces of artwork – the only difference being that they’re fully digital.

 How are NFTs different from cryptocurrencies?

 Unlike NFTs, cryptocurrencies are fungible, meaning that every unit is the same.
 Like with traditional FIAT currencies like EUR, USD and GBP, every monetary unit is equal and interchangeable.
-In practice, NFTs are usually purchased with cryptocurrencies, like Ether (ETH) or Solana (SOL).
-In other words, NFTs are the good you are buying, while crypto is the mean to pay for it.
+In practice, NFTs are usually purchased with cryptocurrencies.
+In other words, NFTs is the product you are buying, while crypto is the means by which you pay for it.

 Where can I buy NFTs, and how are they stored?